rrakibul/quran-quotes/README.md

 This open-source sample project uses a simple plugin to fetch verses from the Holy Quran.

 Its primary source of data is another open-source project https://github.com/fawazahmed0/quran-api.
-May Allah give him rewards on the earth and heaven both.
+May Allah give its creator enough rewards on both earth and heaven.

 ### Plugin Usage
 - CDN URL for the plugin file: https://cdn.jsdelivr.net/gh/rrakibul/quran-quotes/js/quran.js